chanmithjayathilake/Final-Project/README.md

 # Final-Project
 Final project of the Diploma Level

-# Visual Architect Network Infrastructure Rebuild
+# Rebuild the Network Infrastructure of Visual Architect Company

 ###  Objective of this Project
 This project focuses on redesigning and rebuilding the network infrastructure of **Visual Architect and Web Development PVT LTD**, a company that rapidly scaled to 600+ employees across three floors.
 The goal was to modernize the company’s network environment to be secure, scalable, high-performing, and reliable — solving present issues and preparing for future growth.